 Economic Fellows in Churchill have traditionally been highly involved in the wider academic world, particularly the United States, Europe and more recently Japan.
 Many former students hold high office in universities, international organisations, government and industry, often exhibiting a commitment to public service at a national and international level.
 The undergraduate training at Cambridge is an excellent preparation for professional economics, which is itself a key to policy making, business strategy, and intellectual challenge.

-Currently Churchill has five Fellows in Economics, Mr Nigel Knight (who joined Churchill in 2007 as a Teaching By-Fellow and Director of Studies), Professor David Newbery (formerly Director of the Department of Applied Economics, who joined Churchill in 1966), Professor Douglas Gale (also of New York University, who was a JRF at Churchill in the 1970s, and rejoined the Fellowship in 2003), Dr Tiago Cavalcanti (a new University Lecturer at Cambridge who joined Churchill in 2007), and Professor Frank Hahn (who has been a Fellow at Churchill since 1960, though he is now officially retired from the University.
+Currently Churchill has three Fellows in Economics, Mr Nigel Knight (who joined Churchill in 2007 as a Teaching By-Fellow and Director of Studies), Professor David Newbery (formerly Director of the Department of Applied Economics, who joined Churchill in 1966), Professor Douglas Gale (also of New York University, who was a JRF at Churchill in the 1970s, and rejoined the Fellowship in 2003).

 Economics undergraduates at Cambridge cover microeconomics, macroeconomics, quantitative methods (maths and statistics), politics and economic history in the first year.
 The second year involves more microeconomics and macroeconomics, econometrics, and an optional subject (maths, sociology or economic development).
 The final year includes compulsory courses in microeconomics and macroeconomics, a dissertation and a large variety of options from which two further courses can be chosen (ranging from economic theory and various sub-fields of economics such as labour, industry and public economics, through economic history and economic development, to sociological and political courses).
 The courses are taught via a combination of lectures held in the faculty building, in the nearby Sidgwick Site, and small group supervisions (usually 2-4 students per group) held usually in Churchill.
 The supervisions mainly involve answering questions set by lecturers or from past exam papers.